 The Guide does not give guidance for what constitutes “an appreciable grade.”
 The graph below shows estimated bicycle speeds at various grades and at three different tail wind speeds for a coasting (not pedeling) cyclist.
 These data were calculated from this online calculator assuming a 6 ft. tall, 200 lb rider, 20 lb bike and 1000′ elevation.
 Note downhill slopes and tail winds are entered as negative numbers.
 Thus, a 6 percent slope is entered as “-6”.

 At higher speeds, collisions with motor vehicles become increasingly severe.
 In addition, hitting a small pebble at speed can lead to a dangerous fall, possibly under the wheels of a passing vehicle.
 Therefore, I consider 20 mph to be a maximum “safe” speed for riding in a four or five foot wide bike lane.
 Without pedaling, this speed is exceeded for a three percent slope.
-With modest pedaling 20 mph can easily be exceeded on a two percent slope.
+With modest pedaling or a tail wind 20 mph can easily be exceeded on a two percent slope.